 1. QC Plan.
-Prepare a C Plan as specified in Section 106.03 and submit it for review before the start of the project and at least annually thereafter.
-Include in the C Plan testing frequencies and action points to initiate corrective measures.
-Do not start work until the Department has reviewed the C Plan.
-Furnish a copy of the C Plan to be maintained in the Department's project field office.
+Prepare a QC Plan as specified in Section 106.03 and submit it for review before the start of the project and at least annually thereafter.
+Include in the QC Plan testing frequencies and action points to initiate corrective measures.
+Do not start work until the Department has reviewed the QC Plan.
+Furnish a copy of the QC Plan to be maintained in the Department's project field office.

 1.a Field Operation QC Plan.
-Prepare a field operation C Plan for the Representative s review, as outlined on Form CS-704, to evaluate concrete field operation.
-Submit the field operation C Plan at the Pre-construction conference or at least 2 weeks before the first concrete pour.
+Prepare a field operation QC Plan for the Representative's review, on Form CS-704, to evaluate concrete field operation.
+Submit the field operation QC Plan at the Pre-construction conference or at least 3 weeks before the first concrete pour.
 Describe the construction equipment, personnel, and methods necessary to construct and test concrete courses for all structural elements.
 Include testing frequencies and action points to initiate corrective measures.
 Do not establish action points at either the upper or lower specification limits.